HeadlesssS/django-projects/README.md

 # 23056638SYP
-### It's a basic habit tracking type app where you can set notification for your workouts with countdown timer.
+### It's a basic habit tracking type app where you can set notification for your workouts with countdown timer with a blog page which loads quotes using APIs.

 ![image](https://github.com/user-attachments/assets/cf6d89ec-3cc6-45db-bed2-5201a2a41f17)